uberto/kondor-json/README.md

 ## What's Changed Recently

+- New Kondor-mongo to reuse the converters working with MongoDb
 - Automatic JsonSchema generation from any converter
 - Code generation of converters from data classes
 - JMap works with any type as key (thanks to Alistair O'Neill)